Last updated on September 1st, 2021 at 12:28 pm

 - You can pay for a monthly membership ($9.99 when this was written) to GasBuddy Premium.
 This membership gives you higher cash back offers with deal alerts.
 It also states that you will save at least twenty cents per gallon on up to 50 gallons per month and five cents after that (see the app for more details).
 Plus, exclusive cash back offers from partner brands.

 Right now they hubby and I are trying out the free pay with the GasBuddy card option.
 If you want to sign up, here is the link to go and sign-up for your card.
-When you use our referral code WEVPGST, you get $5 in FREE GAS on your first fill-up (limited time offer)!
+When you use our referral code EEVPGSV, you should get a sign-up bonus.

 3. Gas Station Specific Apps